Koredotcom/docs/docs/xo/quality-management/configure/settings.md

 Steps to enable the Script Adherence Configuration:

-1. Expand the **Conversation Intelligence** collapse icon, and enable the toggle button of **Conversation Intelligence Dashboard** and **Script adherence configuration** to view the attributes of as shown below.
+1. Expand the **Conversation Intelligence** collapse icon, and enable the toggle button of **Conversation Intelligence Dashboard** and **Script adherence configuration** to view the following attributes.
 <img src="../images/script-adherence.png" alt="Script Adherence Toggle" title="Script Adherence Toggle" style="border: 1px solid gray; zoom:60%;">

 2. Define the scripts for the below attributes to check the agent adherence.